 For a small business in Grand Rapids, a single interruption can set off a disastrous sequence of events.
 For instance, if you are diagnosed with cancer and have to be out of work for treatments, this interruption to your regular business routine could result in major losses to your overall profits for the year.

 Many businesses elect to purchase Business Interruption Insurance or Gross Profits Insurance just for this purpose.
 In this case, the policy would pay out funds in the amount of the profits you lost during an interrupting event.
-In Michigan, the gross state product in 2014 was 2%.
+In Michigan, the recent gross state product was 2%.
 That’s 0.2% lower than the GDP (2.2%) for the same year.
 Michigan business owners can experience major benefits by investing in a comprehensive commercial insurance policy to cover these losses.

 Property Insurance for Small Business